 After their third clinical year, many residents take time away from clinical training to develop academic skills.
 This is typically either a one-year or two-year period of dedicated research.
 We offer opportunities for residents to join funded labs and work on projects in basic and translational science or clinical-based research.
 You can refer to the individual resident biographies to see current research interests and publications of our laboratory residents.

-Academic travel is supported for residents who have their work accepted at national meetings.
+Academic travel is supported for residents during dedicated research years who have their work accepted at national meetings.

 What international experience does the Surgery Residency offer?

 We encourage residents to seek out international opportunities and are actively developing an international rotation for residents during lab time.
-Current residents have spent time in Guatemala and Honduras.
+Current residents have spent time in Guatemala, Honduras, Uganda, and Rwanda.

 What is the vacation policy?